wisemanny/win_bt_codec/README.md

 I use make, nut the command line is very simple and uses cl.exe with a library

-# How to debug
+# How to trace

-Change the TRACE_EVENT to true and it will print events properties
+Use --trace or -t to print all events

 # Gemini